 Volume is a key player in the game of redistributing attention away from the forehead.
 Thicker hair with a lot of natural volume on its own may have an easier time with longer-length cuts.

 Keep It Cropped

 One of the last things you want to do when working with a larger forehead is have a haircut that elongates your face shape and features.
+"A shorter haircut is always better to disguise a bigger forehead," says Northwood.
+"If you think your head looks long, then you need to create width in your hair."
 By keeping the hair cropped up above the shoulders, your cut can actually create the illusion of a shorter forehead.

 Longer lengths won't do a ton for larger foreheads, but there are still ways to get around that.
 A side parting and soft texture throughout are two great ways to wear long locks while flattering your features.
 M suggests keeping styling efforts soft and loose, avoiding pulled-back styles that may harshly expose the entire hairline.

 Blunt and Bold